sussmanLab/cellGPU/README.md

 two main feature sets focus on a Voronoi-decomposition-based model of two-dimensional monolayers and on a two-dimensional dynamical version of the vertex model.
-CellGPU grew out of DMS' "DelGPU" and "VoroGuppy" projects, and the current class structure still bears some traces of that (please see the [contributing page](@ref contrib) of the documentation, which is maintained at https://dmsussman.gitlab.io/cellGPUdocumentation for information on upcoming code refactoring and new planned features!)
+CellGPU grew out of DMS' "DelGPU" and "VoroGuppy" projects, and the current class structure still bears some traces of that (please see the contributing page of the documentation, which is maintained at https://dmsussman.gitlab.io/cellGPUdocumentation for information on upcoming code refactoring and new planned features!).
+The paper describing this code in more detail can currently be found on the arXiv: https://arxiv.org/abs/1702.02939

 Information on installing the project and contributing to it is contained in the relevant markdown files in the base directory and in the doc/markdown directory.
 Documentation of the